 If you live in the Midwest, this company is one of the biggest pallet brokers around.
 You do, however, need to have a lot of pallets in order to deal with them.

-Recycle.net has a section dedicated to people and business who buy and sell pallets of all kind.
+Recycle.net has a section dedicated to people and businesses who buy and sell pallets of all kinds.
 It acts as a directory of listings.
 Search for your area and see if you can find anyone interested in buying your pallets.

 5. Local Woodworking & Furniture Schools

 Another option is to call local woodworking and furniture schools.
 You can locate them in a telephone directory or Woodworkers Directory.